Name: Shane Crick

 A wise friend and trainer once told me: “Every day is a good day, never a bad day.”
 (Never wake up thinking that it will be a bad day or think something will go wrong, or you will bring out the negative attitude in yourself.)
 I also love the 2 quotes below:

 “I can accept failure, everyone fails at something.
 But I can’t accept not trying”

 “Obstacles don’t have to stop you.
 If you run into a wall, don’t turn around and give up.
 Figure out how to climb it, go through it, or work around it.”

 These two quotes are not just basketball-related but also life-related.

 Most important life lessons learned:

-Never raise your expectation or put your hopes up.
-Because sometimes you won’t get it at the end and you will end up feeling crap about it.
-Lower your standard and reach for something beyond the standard.
+Never raise your expectation or put your hopes up, because sometimes you won’t get it at the end and you will end up feeling crap about it.
+Lower your standard and reach for something but beyond the standard.
 Reach for the impossible.
 Impossible doesn’t mean not possible, it means I’m Possible.